Chart Color Schemes

 Keilor Downs shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-However, professional & technical services are under-represented at 6.0% compared to Greater Melbourne's 10.1%.
-Employment opportunities locally may be limited as indicated by Census data on working population versus resident population.
-Between September 2024 and September 2025, employment increased by 4.1% while labour force grew by 5.1%, causing the unemployment rate to rise by 0.9 percentage points.
-In contrast, Greater Melbourne experienced a 3.0% employment growth and a 0.3 percentage point increase in unemployment rate over the same period.
-State-level data for Victoria as of 25-Nov shows employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 12.7% over ten years.
-Applying these projections to Keilor Downs's employment mix suggests local employment should increase by 6.1% over five years and 12.7% over ten years.
+However, professional & technical services were under-represented at 6.0%, compared to Greater Melbourne's 10.1%.
+Over the 12 months to September 2025, employment increased by 4.1% while labour force grew by 5.2%, causing the unemployment rate to rise by 0.9 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Keilor Downs's employment mix suggests local employment should increase by 6.1% over five years and 12.7% over ten years, although this is a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment